What is a needs assessment?

 You shouldn’t be doing the same things as adult carers, or spending most of your time caring for someone else.
 Disabled adults are entitled to support from their local council or trust, so it’s important they have their own needs assessment to find out what help they can get.

-As a young carer, your carer’s assessment is the same process in Wales however it will look into more elements of your life like school and time with friends.
-Most importantly, it will look at the help you and your family need.
+As a young carer, your carer’s assessment will be different to the one adult carers have.
+It will look at the help you and your family need.
 It can also decide whether it’s appropriate for you to be a carer, and whether you want to continue in your caring role.

 The assessor must look at your education, training and leisure opportunities, and thoughts about the future.
 They should involve you, your parents and anyone else you want to include.
 You should get a written record of the assessment including whether the council thinks you need support and whether they’ll provide it.